2. Eagle-headed Harp: Vision Through Music

 always done.
 By entering the imagination, we cross into numinous precincts.
 And

 from within this territory all events in the soul require religious reflection.

-The Sky, too, is a Sacred Ground – The Urground – aka.
+The Sky, too, is a Sacred Ground – Cosmic Sky aka.
+Akasha, The Urground – aka.
 Great Mystery, aka.
-Wakan Tanka, aka, Name Beyond all names, aka.
-Brahman, and so on.
+Wakan Tanka, aka, Name Beyond all names, archetypal depths of the collective unconscious, Mary’s Robe, and so on.
 It’s an archetype, which means that it can be activated if we approach in a proper manner.
 In the same way that we live upon an ecological unconscious, so, too, we have been trying to survive beneath a cosmological unconscious.

 In my dad’s lead in A.A., he shared that before he sobered up, he would come home from work and stay up late at night having some drinks.
 When his inner suffering was most intense, he would sit with our dog, Kelly, out on the front porch under the stars and look at the moon.
 He said, he would keep wondering why, after achieving all the marks of success he was told to achieve, did he feel so alone?

 His observation porch was beneath the flat and soul-dead sky grid.
 He sat upon land that saw the last of the Wyandottes disappear to the West on their Trail of Tears on the flat and soul-dead Earth grid.

 When we care for our Ancestors, we seek to answer their unanswered questions.
 I think that part of why my dad felt so alone, even with all the marks of success, was that he was sandwiched between the ecological unconscious and the cosmological unconscious with no cultural helping hand as regards the message of magnification: